Alaska the Greatland

-Book a qualifying USA or Canada rail vacation or rail-cruise package and select one of the following complimentary travel add-ons to include with your package.
+Book a qualifying 2019 USA or Canada rail vacation or rail-cruise package and receive $150 per couple in added value to use towards the travel add-on of your choice:

 Nine days: That is all you need to gain an insider's perspective of Alaska on this escorted tour.
 Your time in The Last Frontier begins in Fairbanks, where a riverboat tour acquaints you with the local waterways, and a trip to Trail Breaker Kennel allows you to experience one of Alaska's favorite pastimes, dog sledding.
 It is also from Fairbanks that we board the storied rails of the Alaskan Railroad for a ride aboard the Denali Star.
 The train will take us right into the heart of Denali National Park, where great adventure meets wildlife spotting and breathtaking scenery.
 Continuing on the Denali Star, we move through the vast open terrain as we make our way to Talkeetna.
 The view along the way is truly inspiring - keep your camera within reach.
 An overnight stay allows you to soak in the charm of this destination before we continue southbound to Anchorage, down the Turnagain Arm and finally down through the Kenai Peninsula before arriving in Seward.
 It is in Seward that we have a gateway to one of the most majestic places in southern Alaska, Kenai Fjords National Park.
 As we wrap up our grand Alaskan journey, we spend some time in Whittier, journey out to Prince William Sound by boat and even take one last ride on the Alaskan Railroad, this time aboard the Glacier Discovery.
 If it is adventure that calls you, the great land of Alaska is the answer.